getromandev/codingWorkstations/README.md

 ### About me: https://www.linkedin.com/in/heribertoroman/
 ![Coding Workstations](img/codingWorkstation.png)
-Coding work stations are comprised of small repetitive coding prompts.
-The goal is to provide students with visual, audio and kinesthetic learning types, an opportunity to get their hands dirty and acquire a level of competency with lite Computer Science & Javascript fundamentals.
+The Coding Workstations are comprised of small repetitive coding prompts derived from the ideology of the [cThink](https://github.com/getromandev/cThink) platform.
+The goal is to provide students with visual, audio, and kinesthetic learning types, an opportunity to get their hands dirty and acquire a level of competency with lite Computer Science & Javascript fundamentals.

 ### Steps for Instructors
 ____________________________________________________________________________________